varigence/docs/bimlflex/getting-started/first-project-walkthrough.md

 ### Architecture

 The Dimensional model is created in the BimlFlex metadata in the form of a source to target mappings set of objects and columns.
 The source is generally implemented as a view on top of the existing staging or Data Vault constructs.
-For Data Vault, this includes tables from the Raw Data Vault, Business Vault constructs, Point In Time and Bridge tables and any extra required interpretation views and abstraction views that are required to feed the dimensional model.
+For Data Vault, this includes tables from the Data Vault, Business Vault constructs, Point In Time and Bridge tables and any extra required interpretation views and abstraction views that are required to feed the dimensional model.

 For the getting started process, a set of views are provided in the sample metadata and used as the source objects for the dimensional model.